Rubyng7/Hannah-Olukotun---Palmora-Group-HR-Analysis-/README.md

 #### Dashboard and Visualizations

-The full Power BI report is available for review in PDF format and as a visual preview:
+The full Power BI report is available for review in PBI & PDF format and as a visual preview:

 [Palmora Group HR Analysis.pdf](https://github.com/user-attachments/files/21045812/Palmora.Group.HR.Analysis.pdf)